Oven Baked Beef Short Ribs Recipe

 Let the ribs rest a few minutes before serving.
 Pair with your favorite sides like mashed potatoes, mac and cheese, or cornbread for the ultimate meal.

-Best Side Dishes for Oven Baked Beef Short Ribs
+Best Side Dishes To Serve With Oven Baked Beef Short Ribs

-Beef Short Ribs pairs well with a variety of classic sides.
+Beef Short Ribs pair well with a variety of classic sides.
 They can be paired with collard greens, fried cabbage or green beans and potatoes.
 I love to pair mine with baked beans, macaroni salad and potato chips which give me a backyard vibe.
 Asparagus, Brussel sprouts or roasted potatoes would also make great side choices.
-Whatever side you choose these juicy ribs will surely to complement them and create a comforting meal.
-Their hearty, comforting nature makes them a perfect match, creating a satisfying and well-rounded meal.
+Whatever side you choose, these juicy ribs will surely complement them and create a comforting meal.

-What to Do With Leftovers Baked Beef Short Ribs
+What to Do With Leftover Baked Beef Short Ribs

 To store leftover beef short ribs, allow the ribs to cool to room temperature.
 Place the ribs in an airtight container and store them in the refrigerator for no more than 4 days.
 If you want to freeze your ribs, place them in a freezer safe container or freezer bag.
 The ribs will last in the freezer for no more than 3 months.